allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 }
 ```

-Notice that using a private API is a violation of the iOS Developer Program
+Notice that using a private API is a violation of the iPhone developer
-Agreement.
-Any app found using a private API is rejected by Apple.
-Even if such
+agreement.
+Any app found using a private API is being rejected by Apple.
+Even
-app passes the Apple review, for example by hiding selectors with simple
+if such app passes the Apple review, for example by hiding selectors with
-[ROT13](https://en.wikipedia.org/wiki/ROT13), the app can be unstable.
+simple [ROT13](https://en.wikipedia.org/wiki/ROT13), the app can be unstable.
 Checking for `respondsToSelector:`?
 Still unsafe, because any private method
 behavior could change anytime or cause a trap after detecting an illegal flow.
 Do not ever try to release such code!